GlitchyByte/grun/README.md

 ## Get it!

-It is highly recommended that you build it yourself on your platform. *On my M1 Mac, the final binary is only 90KB.*
+It is highly recommended that you build it yourself on your platform.

-If you want a pre-compiled binary, check the [latest release](https://github.com/GlitchyByte/grun/releases) for your platform.
+If you want a pre-compiled binary for macOS, Windows, or Ubuntu, check the [latest release](https://github.com/GlitchyByte/grun/releases).
-These are built using GitHub Actions on GitHub Runners and produce larger binaries than if you build locally.
+These are built using GitHub Actions on GitHub Runners.

 ## Build it!

 Clone this repo.

-Then, on macOS or Linux:
+Then:

     ./build MinSizeRel clean

-On Windows:

-    cmake -DCMAKE_BUILD_TYPE=MinSizeRel -B build.cmake -S .
-    cmake --build build.cmake --config MinSizeRel --parallel

 ### Receive your tasty binary!

-After building, `grun` executable is in the `bin` directory.
+After building, `grun` executable is in the `code/bin` directory.